Brad-Hammond/Happy-Hounds/README.md

 ### Contact Page

 - The contact page has a form section which includes a name and email fields as well as a submit button.
-- The page has an animated background which uses the same color themse as the rest of the website.<br>
+- The page has an animated background which uses the same color theme as the rest of the website.<br>

 ![Contact Page](assets/readmeimages/Contact-Page.jpg)